Two staff hospitalised after shooting in Dublin takeaway

 A Garda spokesman said the incident took place at the Edenmore Shopping Centre in Coolock about 00.20am on New Year’s Day.

-A man entered the takeaway alone armed with what has been described as a handgun and fired a number of shots.
+A man entered the takeaway alone armed with what has been described as a handgun, demanded cash and fired a number of shots.

 Two men working at the food outlet, aged 28 and 38 years old, received gunshot wounds.
 They were taken to Beaumont Hospital for treatment and their injuries are not believed to be life threatening.